 Working for an Inclusive Business

 Bottom line – she is working for an inclusive business where she already feels like a valued member of the team.
 The measures that are being taken now are building on that feeling of connection.
-Strengthening her loyalty to the business who in her mind is bossing it!
+Strengthening her loyalty to the business that, in her mind, is bossing it!

-She described her perpetual concern, of working for a company that treats her differently – not the same as hearing colleagues.
+She described her perpetual concern about working for a company that treats her differently – not the same as hearing colleagues.